Comment on page

 - 2.Relay Reception: Implement a "receiveRelay" function within their contracts.
 This function is invoked upon successful relay of the VAA.

 Developers should note that the choice of relayers depends on the specific requirements and constraints of their project.
-Automatic relayers offer simplicity and convenience but might limit customization and optimization opportunities compared to specialized relayers.
+Standard relayers offer simplicity and convenience but might limit customization and optimization opportunities compared to specialized relayers.

 - All computations are performed on-chain.